huijing/huijing.github.io/_drafts/all-about-chinese-characters.md

 *insert timeline portion*

 Professor Zheng Huisheng (郑慧生老师) from Henan University posited that [Chinese writing had its roots in 陶文](http://www.comdesignlab.com/typochina/chinese/archives/98) (script etched on ancient pottery), which came about during the Neolithic age.
 The script was comprised of line symbols and pictographs which were used to convey message and meaning.
+There is no definitive proof that these symbols were used as a formal writing system already, as some researchers also make the case that these symbols

 <figure>
     <figcaption>Glyphs from excavated ancient Liuwan pottery (<a href="http://web.archive.org/web/20170120090334/http://c19680213.blog.163.com/blog/static/1091357332016128112347771/">Source</a>)</figcaption>